Santa Rosa County Florida assistance programs.

-Local families and individuals that are struggling with their rent, facing an eviction, or who are currently homeless or who are in danger of becoming homeless can apply for help thanks to federal stimulus dollars that are now available to Santa Rosa and Escambia County Florida residents.
+Local families and individuals that are struggling with their rent, facing an eviction, or who are currently homeless or who are in danger of becoming homeless can apply for help.
+Each year several non-profits and charities receive federal government grants, and those funds are given to income qualified Santa Rosa and Escambia County Florida residents.

-The program offers struggling people with rental assistance, case management, budgeting skills, funds for rent and utility deposits, moving costs and certain motel vouchers.
+The program offers struggling people with rental assistance, case management, budgeting skills, funds for light bills and utility deposits.
+There may also be grants for paying moving costs and certain motel vouchers.
 Please note that the program does not assist homeowners with making their mortgage or paying for foreclosure costs or prevention services.

 People who live in north Santa Rosa County, including those reside in Jay, can learn more and apply for the stimulus dollars through Families Count.
-Dial 983-8886 from 9 a.m. to 4 p.m.
-Tuesdays through Thursdays to learn more or apply for rent help.
+Dial 983-8886 to learn more or apply for rent help.

-If you live in Escambia County, those residents, including those who reside in Century, can take part in a telephone prescreening on Tuesdays and Wednesdays by calling Catholic Charities at 436-6425 between 9:30 a.m. and 11:30 a.m.
+If you live in Escambia County, those residents, including those who reside in Century, can take part in a telephone prescreening by calling Catholic Charities.

 Santa Rosa Community Services Department receives funding from the federal government, and the source of this money is known as the Community Services Block Grant (CSBG).
 The non-profit has two main goals as listed below.